sanic-org/discord-bot/README.md

 SanicBot is a bot designed to make it easy to reference documentation and github pulls and issues.

-Use !help for user commands and !modhelp for moderator commands.
+Use !help for user commands.

 <!-- GETTING STARTED -->